Kaizer228/python_act/django_docs.md

     'django.contrib.sessions',
     'django.contrib.messages',
     'django.contrib.staticfiles',
-    'backend'
+    'app' <-( 2ND DIRECTORY YOU CREATE INSIDE THE SRC)

 ]

-# AFTER YOU INCLUDE THE PATH OF BACKEND DIR, YOU NEED TO CREATE A urls.py FILE INSIDE THE BACKEND AND PUT THIS
+# AFTER YOU INCLUDE THE PATH OF APP DIR, YOU NEED TO CREATE A urls.py FILE IN 2ND DIRECTORY WHICH IS (app) and PUT THIS

 from django.urls import path
 from . import views